daCrunkPorcupine/BitBurner/README.md

 # BitBurner
 Scripts for game 'BitBurner'

-Create scripts on home server and execute auto-control.js
+Create auto-git.js on home, run it to download all files Execute scripts with:

 > run auto-control.js